vacu9708/Embedded-system/ARM architecture/2. Programmers’ Model/readme.md

 ### Special Uses of these registers
 - R13 (Stack Pointer): Used for stack operations.
 - R14 (Link Register): Holds return address after a subroutine call.
 This is more efficient than using a call stack for every function call, which INTEL uses.
-- R15 (Program Counter): R15 can be used in place of other general-purpose registers for certain special-case effects.<br>
+- R15 (Program Counter)(deprecated): R15 can be used in place of other general-purpose registers for certain special-case effects.<br>
-By default, R15 operates as a program counter, used for reading or writing the address of the next's next instruction.<br>
-This is due to the pipeline architecture of ARM processors, where instructions are pre-fetched.<br>
+By default, R15 operates as a program counter, used for storing the address of the next's next instruction.
+Storing the next's next instruction is due to the pipeline, where instructions are pre-fetched.<br>

 ## Program Status Registers
 - **Current Program Status Register(CPSR)**: Holds processor status, condition code flags, interrupt disable bits, processor mode, etc.